Changissnz/selfinterest/README.md

 behind a deception that uses replacement and duplication, and focused solely on the representation of that deception, the representation being a body of sorts delineated from the external, it would really be a guessing game of knowing truth from falsity with regards to the elements of that representation.
 The representation is considered as a self-contained entity.
-As a self-contained entity, when it is observed for analysis of relations, the reference to what leads to the actual is lacking.
+As a self-contained entity observed for analysis of relations, the reference to what leads to the actual is lacking.
+The dedicated focus to this supposedly self-contained entity does not help the process of understanding.
+At the end of every session of study, the fifties-fifties remain.